SamyBraik/SamyBraik/README.md

-I'm currently a third year student in Applied Mathematics at Panthéon-Sorbonne.
+I'm currently a fourth year student in Mathematics at University Paris-Cité.
-I will use this GitHub account to show my progress in learning Quantitative Finance.